Avid Media Composer Automation Features:

 Developing Tank handles the repetitive parts of post-production automatically

-Upload your Avid sequence (AVB, AAF, ALE, or EDL).
-We detect and track VFX shots, create scene bins, apply retimes, generate VFX pull lists, track ADR, populate continuity reports, and sync your database - all from a single file.
+Stop maintaining a second edit just to keep trackers and paperwork current.
+Developing Tank is Avid workflow automation (AVB/AAF/ALE/EDL) → scene bins, VFX tracking, turnover packages, continuity, and reports.
+Upload your Avid files (AVB, AAF, ALE/CSV, or EDL).
+We detect and track VFX shots, create scene bins, apply retimes, generate turnover packages, populate continuity and omission reporting, and sync your database — from the files you already have.
 No manual entry.
 No spreadsheets.

 Below are the specific tasks we automate, organized by workflow stage.